kcrosley-leisurelabs/elrod-villa-wip/README.md

 I'm providing all of this here because having an example like this would have helped me greatly when I was just starting out with developing a simple "answer a bunch of FAQ type questions" skill!

 This work was inspired by Dana Young's excellent "Vacation Rental Virtual Concierge" skill (see http://www.vacationrentalvirtualconcierge.com), which is an excellent tool for those who don't want to go whole hog and create their own custom skill.
 His service is fantastic, but I wanted to create something a little more custom.

+I'm sure there are better coders who might take issue with the way I've implemented intent handling here or who would have terrific suggestions about how to improve my code.
+Feel free to comment, ask questions or provide improvements by opening an issue!

+Best Regards,
+Keith